zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # Make a 30 day plan

-Congratulations, you have a huge box full of unorganized photos and media.
+Congratulations, you have a need to remember 10 old logins and have huge box full of unorganized photos and media.
 It's depressing and overwhelming.

 Let's come up with a plan to do something about it over the next 30 days.